-In considering legislation, we have heard from several MSPs of all parties (and in other areas of their work) of "balancing the interests of all the stakeholders" in debates.
-During the passage of the Marine (Scotland) Act 2010, for example, Parliamentarians listened carefully to the views of fishermen, environmental campaigners and the renewable energy industry (amongst many others) and, laudably, recognised that these groups all had a vital interest in shaping the legislation.
+Figure 1.
+The shared UK principles of Sustainable Development.
+"They apply to the UK Government, Scottish Executive, Welsh Assembly Government and the Northern Ireland Administration.
+For a policy to be sustainable, it must respect all five principles.
+We want to live within environmental limits and achieve a just society, and we will do so by means of sustainable economy, good governance, and sound science." http://archive.defra.gov.uk/sustainable/government/what/principles.htm fishermen, environmental campaigners and the renewable energy industry (amongst many others) and, laudably, recognised that these groups all had a vital interest in shaping the legislation.
 The understanding that the marine environment was fundamental to the well being of many long-term economic and social interests was highly apparent in the work of MSPs on the Bill, but there were occasions when this understanding of the fundamentals came perilously close to being seriously undermined by the need to "look after" the shorter-term interests of stakeholder groups.
-In the final analysis, the legislation as passed is ecologically sound in our view, but its passage demonstrated the tensions between sticking to essential scientific principles and seeking to satisfactorily placate all those involved.
+In the final analysis, the legislation passed has the potential to deliver ecologically sound management of our marine environment but its passage demonstrated the tensions between sticking to essential scientific principles and seeking to satisfactorily placate all those involved.
 As the legislation is implemented, Marine Scotland will face similar challenges.